OCamlPro/techelson/user_doc/src/quick_ref/extensions.md

     `(option 'a) : operation : 'S` `->` `'S`

-    Relevant section of this book: [Testing for Failures].
+    Since `0.7.0`, relevant section of this book: [Testing for Failures].

     Specifies that an operation (or the operation it creates recursively) must fail, and optionaly that it `FAIL`ed`WITH` a certain value.
 More precisely, the whole testcase will **fail** if the